SAP-samples/teched2025-DT265/README.md

 Imaging you are working for "SLAM-Tech Solutions", an SAP Build partner with focus on speed, impact and bold execution in the tech space.
 SLAM-Tech Solutions offers a SaaS solution that extends SAP Cloud ERP with 40 new customers that need to be onboarded quickly.
 As participant of this hands-on session you serve one of those 40 customers and it will be your job to onboard your customer incl. provisioning a tenant, configuring the connection to Cloud ERP, and enhance to the standard solution fulfilling the wish list of your customer.

-> Note: This session is done on basis of the [Partner Reference Application](https://github.com/SAP-samples/partner-reference-application).
+> Note: This session is done on basis of the [Partner Reference Application](https://github.com/SAP-samples/partner-reference-application) and the [Partner Reference Application Extension](https://github.com/SAP-samples/partner-reference-application-extension).

 ## Requirements